What If Septic Tank Is Empty? (Correct answer)

 • Nevertheless, it can cause damage to your septic system by denying your septic tank adequate time to handle waste and may even cause your drainfield to overflow.
 Machines that have earned theENERGY STARlabel consume 35 percent less energy and 50 percent less water than ordinary ones, according to the Environmental Protection Agency.
 Other Energy Star appliances can save you a lot of money on your energy and water bills.

-See also: How A Septic Tank Pump Works?
+See also: How Do You Dig Up And Dispose Of A Septic Tank?
 (Correct answer)

 Properly Dispose of Waste